Gothyoba/penguinia/README.md

 # Penguinia

-Penguinia will be a text-based exploration and combat game made in python.
+Penguinia is be a text-based exploration and combat game made in python.
 Penguinia is currently in very early development, so expect limited playability and feature, as well as many bugs.

 Currently Penguinia is on version 0.0.1.
 In order to play penguinia, run the file run.py in a console or terminal.
 There is currently no tutorial.